 The inspectors identified very clearly much that is Very Good or more at Jebel Ali School.
 In particular, they noted its strengths as:

 There is no doubt in our minds at WhichSchoolAdvisor.com, that Jebel Ali School remains an exceptional school in many ways, and that it offers an excellent education.
-The Secondary school has clearly got off to a very good start and with the new leadership team, we expect to see improvement in those areas identified.
+The Secondary school has clearly got off to a very good start and with the stable leadership team, we expect to see improvement in those areas identified.

-At AED 25,000 per child for a private debenture (effectively an interest-free loan, refunded when the child leaves the school), this is comparable with the debenture at JESS Arabian Ranches and to the recently re-introduced debenture at Dubai College.
+At AED 25,000 per child for a private debenture (effectively an interest-free loan, refunded when the child leaves the school) and AED 60,000 for a Corporate version, this is comparable with the debenture at JESS Arabian Ranches and to the recently re-introduced debenture at Dubai College.

-Tuition fees are in the range of AED 44,960 in Primary School to AED 79,000 in Secondary.
+Tuition fees are in the range of AED 45,891 in Primary School to AED 79,790 in Secondary.